open-source-labs/Svelvet/src/lib/README.md

 - sanitize user input so that all id's are strings.
 Change types/toString() to reflect that all types are strings now
 - render anchors. file: `$lib/views/RefactoredComponents/EdgeAnchor.svelte`.
 The triangle anchor was working at one point, now it isn't (it seems to work if you hardcode the position to top).
 - logic decide whether anchor position should be top/bottom/left/right
+- change Node.data from JSON string to object
+- new type for userNode, userEdget to fix typescript error from testingplayground/index.svelte

 ## Motivation